icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

   "message": "No IPv4 address records (A) could be resolved in DNS for this service.
 See section 1.8 of the RDAP_Technical_Implementation_Guide_2_1."
 }
 ```
-2. Obtain the Resource Record for the AAAA QTYPE for the host in the URI.
+2. Test case [-20401](#id-testCase-20401){ #id-testCase-20401 }: Obtain the Resource Record for the AAAA QTYPE for the host in the URI.
 Validate that the status of the DNS response is not NOERROR.
 Validate that all IPv6 addresses in the RDATA pass IPv6 address validation [ipv6Validation]:
 ``` json
 {
   "code": -20401,